Jordan Bowers: 2021–2022 season

 Bowers made her NCAA debut on January 9 in a meet against Alabama.
 She competed the all-around, posting the highest score of the day on floor with a 9.925.
 The following week in a meet against Utah she scored a 9.975 on vault, the highest of the meet.
 Her all-around score of 39.550 was the second highest behind Grace McCallum.
 As a result Bowers was named Big 12 Gymnast of the Week for the first time.
+At the 2022 NCAA Championships Bowers helped Oklahoma win the team title.
+Individually Bowers finished second on floor exercise behind Trinity Thomas.